What Is Secondary Medical Insurance?

 Luckily, supplemental health plans are a great protection option for anyone looking to safeguard themselves against the unknown.
 Plus, they are a great addition for individuals and families who have major medical insurance that doesn't cover all their needs.

-HealthMarkets Insurance Agency can help you purchase secondary health insurance for you or your family.
-We use our experience and industry knowledge to help solve our customers' coverage dilemmas, all while trying to deliver maximum satisfaction and value.
+HealthMarkets can help you purchase secondary health insurance for you or your family.
+We use our experience and industry knowledge to help find solutions to our customers' coverage dilemmas..
+Find the right dental or vision plan for you online now, and pick up a hospital or cancer plan for extra protection.
 We are available to help 24/7, and our service comes at no cost to you.
-Don't just wonder how secondary health insurance can help you.
-Instead, let HealthMarkets help you find the answer.